 “Archival and speculative, Mandy Gutmann-Gonzalez’ A/An is a revisioning of the Salem Witch Trials into a portfolio of court ephemera, converging thematically despite and through its divergent forms.
 It’s precisely what we haven’t escaped of the Trials that blooms here: the spectacle of adjudication, the self-righteousness of the law and legibility, coloniality’s self-exception.
 Sovereignty is haunted: an invisable hande pushes us forthe.
 Gutmann-Gonzalez deftly summons the past and present’s continuity through this possible lyric alternative.
 A/An is a distillation, a reduction, a tincture of the ever-renewable past.
 Handle cautiously—this is yr book.”

-– Jos Charles, Pulitzer-finalist and winner of the 2017 National Poetry Series; author of a Year & other poems (2022), feeld (2018), and Safe Space (2016); and faculty at University of California Riverside in Creative Writing and Randolph College’s low-residency MFA program.
+– Jos Charles (she/her), Pulitzer-finalist and winner of the 2017 National Poetry Series; author of a Year & other poems (2022), feeld (2018), and Safe Space (2016).

 A/An by Mandy Gutmann-Gonzalez